CUDD (Binary Decision Diagrams)

 The CUDD backend provides a high-performance implementation of Binary Decision Diagrams (BDDs) that can be used to encode and manipulate Boolean functions and symbolic sets.

-Location: lib/Solvers/CUDD/
+Location: third-party/CUDD/

 Main capabilities: